 Use your headlights properly to avoid blinding other drivers.
-If you encounter a driver whose headlights are blinding you, don’t be childish and turn your light on them, as this increases the risk of an accident.
+If you encounter a driver whose headlights are blinding you, you should either move or try to signal them in any way, as this increases the risk of an accident.

 11. (Bonus) Keep your kids in order

-Admittedly, the naughty and screaming kids can give us a headache.
-Before leaving, bring all the things to keep the kids “busy”, such as snacks, books, and toys to not interfere when we are driving.
+Admittedly, the naughty and screaming kids can give us all a headache.
+Before leaving, bring all the things to keep the kids “busy”, such as snacks, books, and toys to not interfere when you are driving.

 So, those are all the safe driving tips we have for you in this guide.
 The key takeaways here are to always be patient, follow (and remember) the rules, and always plan ahead before you travel.
 Stay safe out there!

-This school currently offers both Defensive Driving - Level I - 4 Hour Course and Defensive Driving - Level II - 8 Hour Course.
-Both these courses can be used to help dismiss a traffic ticket and or lower your insurance costs.
+This school currently offers 2 Defensive Driving classes - Level I - 4 Hour Course and Defensive Driving and - Level II - 8 Hour Course.
+Both these courses can be used to help dismiss a traffic ticket or lower your insurance costs.
 If you have questions about how to dismiss a traffic ticket, contact Ken at email@example.com or call 425-278-9922.